 - Offer benefits and job conditions that make your audience more interested.
 What would your audience like to have in terms of benefits?
 What are some organizational culture values that you could leverage as benefits?

 Employer branding is the reputation and the market’s perception of your company as an employer.
-Basically, it’s like usual branding, but in the perspective of an employee.
+Basically, it’s like usual branding, but from the perspective of an employee.

-Another concept that’s essential to create good strategy is the Employee Value Proposition (EVP).
-It can be defined as the sum of your brand’s culture, values and mission.
-Basically, what the company trusts and provides to the employees, society and other stakeholders.
+Another concept that’s essential to create a good strategy is the Employee Value Proposition (EVP).
+It can be defined as the sum of your brand’s culture, values, and mission.
+Basically, what the company trusts and provides to the employees, society, and other stakeholders.

 It’s good to mention that an employee chooses a brand to work for, not a company.
 It means when a person sees a job opportunity for your company, they will consider everything they heard and saw about it.
 And, of course, they will always choose a brand known as a great place to work.

 Here at Pipefy, we’re not only creating but always sharing the good experiences we provide to our employees.
 It’s essential to build a strategy to publish this kind of Culture content—it’s a part of Recruitment Marketing, too.
 Many times a company provides good actions, but it doesn’t leverage it enough to impact the brand.

 Most of Pipefy’s Instagram account posts are driven by company culture.
 Another strategy we use is to publish employees’ stories on our blog and LinkedIn profile.
 One of our values is Diversity, so we published a series of blog posts about our foreign employees.

 Benefits of Creating a Recruitment Marketing and Employer Branding Strategy